adam-brannon09/google_books_api/README.md

 ## Feedback and Support

-If you encounter any issues while using the PWA Text Editor App or have any suggestions for improvement, please [open an issue](https://github.com/adam-brannon09/PWA_Text_Editor/issues) on the GitHub repository.
+If you encounter any issues while using the Google Books API Application or have any suggestions for improvement, please [open an issue](https://github.com/adam-brannon09/google_books_api/issues) on the GitHub repository.
 I appreciate your feedback and will address any concerns as soon as possible.

 ## License

-The PWA Text Editor Backend is released under the [MIT License](https://opensource.org/licenses/MIT).
+The Google Books API Application is released under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this application as per the terms of this license.

 <div align="center">